 The Role of Streaming Platforms in Christmas Movies

-With the rise of Netflix, Disney+, and Amazon Prime, Christmas movies are more accessible than ever.
+With the rise of platforms like Netflix, Disney+, and Amazon Prime, Christmas movies have become more accessible than ever before.
+Instead of waiting for scheduled TV broadcasts, viewers can now enjoy holiday films whenever they want.

-Amazon Prime provides a wide selection of both old and new Christmas films.
+Meanwhile, Amazon Prime provides a diverse selection of both old and new Christmas titles, giving viewers countless options to choose from.

 Christmas Movies and Their Cultural Impact